TheInvincibleRalph/Go-Backend/documentation.md

 This method writes the given data to the HTTP response body.
 In the context of an HTTP server, this means the message "ID could not be converted to integer" will be sent back to the client as part of the HTTP response body.

+The `Write` method typically belongs to types that implement the `io.Writer` interface.
+The `io.Writer` interface is defined as:

+`type Writer interface {
+    Write(p []byte) (n int, err error)
+}`

+So, the function writes the byte representation of the string "ID could not be converted to integer" to the writer w.
+The `Write` method returns the number of bytes written and an error if any occurs, though these return values are not captured in the given snippet.

+In a practical scenario, w could be any type that implements the `io.Writer` interface, such as an HTTP response writer (`http.ResponseWriter`), a file (`os.File`), or a buffer (`bytes.Buffer`), among others.